 |Bianchetto truffle or Marzuolo (Tuber albidum Pico or Tuber borchii Vittadini)||January 15 – April 15|

 |Moscatum truffle (Tuber brumale moschatum De Ferry)||January 1 – March 15|

 |Ordinary Black Truffle or Bagnoli Truffle (Tuber mesentericum Vittad.)||The last Sunday in September – January 31|

 |Smooth Black Truffle (Tuber macroscopum Vittad.)||The last Sunday in September – December 31|

 1. Superior Black Truffle or Black Truffle of Norcia (Tuber melanosporum Vittadini)

-The peridium, the blackish-brown surface with rusty red hues, is quite homogeneous, and the gleba is clear with soft, thin veins.
+The peridium, the blackish-brown surface with rusty red hues, is quite homogeneous, and the gleba is black-brown tending to purple or reddish, with dense and thin whitish veins and with well-defined contours.
 The shape is round with bumps or protrusions.
 The scent is pleasantly intense, aromatic, and fruity.
 It prefers hills and mountains with little vegetation.
 It lives in symbiosis with downy oaks, holm oaks, Turkey oaks, limes, hazelnuts, black hornbeams, and rockrose plants.
 After the white truffle, this species is the most exquisite.
 It is widespread in Italy, Spain, and France.
 It expresses all its elegance once cooked.
 Storage time: 5/10 days from collection.
 Store in the refrigerator wrapped in kitchen paper (to be replaced daily) and an airtight container.
 Do not wash before use.

 2. Black Winter Truffle o Black Trifola (Tuber brumale Vittadini)